Voting in Switzerland

 Approximately four times a year, voting occurs over various issues; these include both initiatives and referendums, where policies are directly voted on by people, and elections, where the populace votes for officials.
 Federal, cantonal and municipal issues are polled simultaneously, and a majority of votes are cast by mail.
 Between January 1995 and June 2005, Swiss citizens voted 31 times, to answer 103 federal questions, besides many more cantonal and municipal questions (during the same period, French citizens participated in only two referendums).

 The most frequent themes are social issues (e.g. welfare, healthcare, and drug policy), public infrastructure (e.g. public transport and construction projects) and environmental issues (e.g. environment and nature protection), economics, public finances (including taxes), immigration, asylum, and education, but also about culture and media, state system, foreign affairs, and military issues – again on any of the three political levels.

 Voter turnout in parliamentary elections saw a continuous decline since the 1970s, down to an all-time low of 42.2% in 1995.
-In recent years however, voter participation has been slowly growing again and was at 48.5% in 2011.
+In recent years however, voter participation has been slowly growing again and as of March 2024, the average voter participation in National Council Elections for the last five years was 46.7%.

-The average turnout for referendums was at 49.2% in 2011.
+As of March 2024, the average vote participation in popular votes for the last five years was 49.7%.

 Federal popular initiatives of little public appeal sometimes cause participation of less than 30% of the electorate, but controversial issues such as a proposed abolition of the Swiss army or a possible accession of Switzerland into the European Union have seen turnouts over 60%.

+It is often thought that the lower voter turnout is due to “selective participation” and should not be seen as disinterest in governance matters by Swiss citizens.
+Selective participation means that Swiss citizens are more likely to participate and vote on issues that are of importance to them.
+In 2016 approximately 90% of Swiss citizens participated in a vote at least once within a four-year period.